robstave/rto/readme.md

 ## Working with Chatgpt

-I run ` .helper concat` to get all the concatinated files into the /output dir There is a file, file_list.yaml that sets all of this up
+I run ` ./helper concat` to get all the concatinated files into the /output dir There is a file, file_list.yaml that sets all of this up

 ## Further Features